venture-23/iip-cross-chain-token/IIPS/iip-cross-chain-token.md

 ```

 ### HubToken
-Hub token extends the [SpokeToken](#spoketoken) library.
+HubToken contract extends the [SpokeToken](#spoketoken) interface.
 It controls token minting and includes a function to track total supply across all connected chains.

 #### Methods